The famed Rutherford bench is defined mainly by the distinct flavor characteristics it imparts in the Cabernet Sauvignon grown there.

 Tonella Estate Vineyard, Rutherford

-Vineyard Manager Steve Allen, in close cooperation with Michael Trujillo and Molly Hill, replanted the vineyard to select Cabernet Sauvignon clones and support the Sequoia Grove wines beginning with the 2010 vintage.
+In 2010, the winery meticulously replanted the vineyard to select Cabernet Sauvignon clones.
 With its variety of soil compositions and microclimates, Tonella Vineyard produces fruit with distinctive Rutherford character and flavor profiles.
 Tonella has 40 acres planted to Cabernet Sauvignon, 6 acres of Cabernet Franc and 3.5 acres of Merlot.

 Carneros is a cool-climate AVA that spans the southern tip of both Napa and Sonoma counties, defined by its mesoclimate rather than along political borders.
 Here, the Pacific Ocean and San Pablo Bay send cool breezes through Carneros and up the valleys, and provide foggy summers in the vineyards.
 The region’s long, cool growing season allows grapes to ripen slowly and fully.
 Sequoia Grove works with three vineyard parcels in the Napa section of Carneros to source the highest-quality fruit for its Chardonnay.